 Iceland is almost perfectly designed to allow drivers to fully explore the island.
 At 1,332 kilometers, you can easily just start driving on Route 1 and if you don’t stop, you’ll arrive back at the same spot that you started 17 hours later.
 The entire island is insanely beautiful all the way around so it’s a no brainer to do the full loop right?

-Thing is, it was a much more complicated question than that and at the beginning of trip planning, this was probably the most hotly debated topic.
+Thing is, it was a much more complicated question than that and at the beginning of putting together this 8 day Iceland itinerary, this was probably the most hotly debated topic.
 With 8 days to work with, it seemed completely do-able to drive the Ring Road but the more and more I dug into it, the more and more it didn’t make sense.
 The bottom line is that it was possible but we’d be rushing from one place to the next.
 We’d be crunched for time which would mean less time for random stops (oh we made many) and we’d have to make careful choices about what to see and what to skip.

 Here’s why we didn’t do Ring Road: